yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 flash -noheader 192.168.1.2:openwrt-wgt634u-2.6-squashfs.bin flash0.os
 }}}

+Flashing may take over a minute.
 After that you can use "`reboot`" to start OpenWrt.

 Please only use these snapshots if you like to help to get this OpenWrt port working.
 There is still a lot of work.
 See the TODO list.
 If you have any suggestions or patches for CVS HEAD, please send wbx (wbx@openwrt.org) an e-Mail.